 No, but red-light runners ticketed by police and subsequently convicted will receive three demerit points.

 How are violations processed?

 All evidence gathered from red-light cameras is processed as follows:

-- Developed rolls of red light camera film are sent to the centralized processing centre (the City of Toronto's Transportation Services)
+- Images from red light cameras are sent to the centralized processing centre (the City of Toronto's Transportation Services)

 - All images are reviewed by a Provincial Offences Officer to verify that an offence has occurred